leonardohra/Recommendation-System-1/README.md

 |    Leonardo   |               |         4.5        |         |      4.0     | 1.0  |         |

 So the goal is to correlate users that rate the same for the same movies and use them to predict the rating of an user for a movie that he didn't watch.

+## Requirements

+* Python 3.6

+## How does it work?
+There were implemented 2 approaches for predicting results: using similarity of users (Ana, Marcos, Pedro, for example) or using similarity of items (Freddy vs Jason, The Bourne Ultimatum, for example).
+\
+### Similarity of Users
+To calculate how close the ratings of the

 ## [Still working on this readme]